Xspec 60qt Review

 |Exterior Dimensions (L x W x H)||28.5" x 17.5" x 18"||40" x 20.5" x 20.5"||27" x 13" x 14"||20.25" x 12" x 15.25"/20"||28.5" x 15.5" x 17.5"|

 Our Analysis and Test Results

 The Xspec is a rotomolded cooler with dual handles and an internal height that easily accommodates an upright, average-sized wine bottle.
-It features two bottle openers, anti-skid feet, removable handles, tie-downs, a lock plate, a pressure release valve and dual-use drain, a built-in compass, and an integrated fish ruler.
+It features an integrated fish ruler, a built-in compass, two bottle openers, removable handles, tie-downs, a lock plate, a pressure release valve and dual-use drain, and anti-skid feet.

 When it comes to insulation performance, the Xspec isn't knocking our socks off, but it delivers a decent performance that's likely to be enough for most weekend warriors.
 It held temps below the USDA-recommended safe food threshold of 40ºF for 4.7 days during our torturous insulation testing and held onto temps under 50ºF (a great all-around beer temperature) for a grand total of 5.3 days.
 While this isn't quite as long as some of the seriously beefy models we tested, it's impressive enough for 3-4 day weekends.
 It's also dry-ice compatible, which can go a long way toward extending the "lifespan" of your food.